andydlindsay/lectures/planning/holmesglen.md

 ### HTML & CSS
 * The building blocks of the web
-* We'll teach you how to structure and style a website
+* We'll teach you how to structure and style a website using modern CSS including flexbox and SASS

 ### Automated Testing
 * Software testing gives us confidence in the code that we write